solartempest/sofle/readme.md

 Press reset button on he keyboard when asked.

 Disconnect the first half, connect the second one and repeat the process.

-# Features:

--   Symmetric modifiers (CMD/Super, Alt/Opt, Ctrl, Shift)
--   The OLED on master half shows selected mode and caps lock state and is rotated.
--   Left encoder controls volume up/down/mute.
-Right encoder PGUP/PGDOWN.
--   Adds combo functionality.
--   RGB underglow support and remapped to physical locations
--   Adds custom layer lighting with custom gradients for each.
--   Adds white lock key indicators on the top row/underglow.
--   Via support
--   This fixes the left bottom row offset issue in VIA.
-You will need to import sofle.json in VIA.
--   Allows for remapping of rotary encoder functions in VIA.
--   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
--   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).